It is hard to find a word to describe the day-to-day circumstances of a woman caught in a violently abusive relationship.

 The appeal was allowed.
 The reason?
 Nicole Ryan wasn't really under duress at the moment she offered the hitman $25,000.

 To many lawyers, this was a plain and simple case of guilt: she tried to hire a hitman, wrong under any circumstances.
 One lawyer's Twitter:

 "Another anti-male decision - #Court in #Canada ends prosecution against woman who hired #hitman 2 #kill #hubby."

-Others feel that the highest court of Canada ducked this golden opportunity to specialize a dictionary-quality definition of duress under the peculiar circumstances of spousal abuse, to set standards on deadly force self-defence for battered women who fear for their lives in their marriages.
+Others feel that the highest court of Canada ducked an opportunity to specialize a dictionary-quality definition of duress under the peculiar circumstances of spousal abuse, to set standards on deadly force self-defence for battered women who fear for their lives in their marriages.